WSU-cshimizu/ceg4110-group-project-code-crafters/deliverables/Requirement Spec.md

 ### User Story 4
 >**As an election administrator, I want to create and manage elections, including adding candidates, to ensure the process runs smoothly.**
-* Requirement 4.1: The system shall provide an administrative interface for managing election candidates.
+* Requirement 4.1: The system shall provide an administrative interface for managing elections.

-* Requirement 4.2: Administrators shall be able to add, edit, or remove candidates from the election.
+* Requirement 4.2: Administrators shall be able to add and remove candidates from the election.

 ### User Story 5
 >**As a student, I want to browse through elections and know more about the candidates participating in the elections.**